Omgupta12/PluralSight-Clone/README.md

 (Our Netlify Link)

 ### Roles & Responsibilities :-
-* GitHub is Managed Micheal
-* The Landing Page are designed & functioned by Om
+* The Landing Page are designed & functioned by OM PRAKASH GUPTA.
-* Navbar and footer are designed & functioned by Micheal.
+* Navbar and footer are designed & functioned by OM PRAKASH GUPTA.
-* Sign-in page and plan & Pricing page were designed & functioned by Saikiran
+* Sign-in page and plan & Pricing page were designed & functioned by Saikiran.
 * The skillsand Flow page was designed& functioned by Micheal.
-* The paymentpage is designed & functioned by Vamsi
+* The paymentpage is designed & functioned by Vamsi.
-* The productspage and Popular topic page are designed & functioned by Ayush
+* The productspage and Popular topic page are designed & functioned by Ayush.